Get a quote

 Keep all your claims information, documentation, receipts, and messages in a safe place – like Dropbox, Google Drive, or a dedicated email folder.
 This will help you keep track of what’s going on.

-It’s also smart to keep a claims notebook with your emergency supplies so you can easily list:
+It’s also smart to keep a claims notebook with your emergency supplies so you have easy access to:

-• Adjuster’s name, email address, and phone number
+• The adjuster’s name, email address, and phone number.

 When checking in on your claim, you may be asked for this information.